doyun421/AI/AI/SelfDrivingCar/Kubernetes.md

 Self Driving Car

                Q1.
 How to set speed in local or high way.
                Q2.
-Where camera should be set, which camera is more important. what's orders do?
+If values detected from different cameras conflict, which can be proper?
                Q3.
 Self Driving Car instead of Car, How about stroller for baby?
 Self Driving Baby Stroller.
                Q4.
 Data Types
                                 camera : image where can many data stored as real time, which process should be done when driving or not driving.